 What Sets USAHS Apart?

-“We’re well known because of the people associated with our programs, the positive patient outcomes, the impact our graduates have had on the physical therapy profession, and the great things they’re doing,” Dr. Grant says.
+“We’re well known because of the people associated with our programs, the positive patient outcomes, the impact our graduates have had on physical therapy professions, and the great things they’re doing,” Dr. Grant says.
 “It’s a humongous and awesome legacy of who we are.”
-Some key players:
+Some key players include:

-- These programs were launched by Dr. Paris, founder of USAHS, first president of the Orthopaedic Section of APTA, and founding member of the AAOMPT.
+- Dr. Stanley Paris, founder of USAHS, first president of the Orthopaedic Section of APTA, and founding member of the AAOMPT.
 He is now retired from the University.

 - Catherine Patla, PT, DHSc, MS, OCS, MTC, FAAOMPT, helped to found these programs and has been a principal faculty member in our PT department since 1979.